SaadWagle/My_Projects/README.md

 In response to these issues, the Supreme Court has taken a decisive stance by discarding the Electoral Bonds System.
 To further understand the dynamics at play and to provide insights, this project utilizes data provided by the State Bank of India (SBI), available on the official Election Commission's website.
 Through comprehensive analysis, the project aims to uncover patterns and correlations within the data.

-Objectives:
+Project Objectives:
 -Investigate the relationship between corporates and political parties through donation patterns.
 -Analyze the bond encashments pattern and uncover significant disparities, revealing a notable gap between the bonds encashed by the ruling party compared to others.
 -Assess the implications of using public funds for political contributions without public knowledge.
--Provide predictive insights on which political parties might benefit from electoral bonds, based on features such as purchase name, denomination, etc.
+-Provide predictive insights on which political parties might benefit from electoral bonds, based on features such as purchase name      denomination, etc.

 Methodology-
  Data Collection: Utilize data provided by the SBI from the official Election Commission's website.